mattimarjamaa/RistiNolla/README.md

-Tic Tac Toe game with AI function.
+Tic-tac-toe game with AI function.

 The player can play with a computer or computer play alone.